cmheubus/cmheubus.github.io/_posts/2020-7-3-Project-2-Blog.md

 One of my major takeaways from this project is that there are no perfect solutions when it comes to finding a model that best suits your data.
 There are many approaches to fitting a model, and interpretation is largely subjective and must be kept in context of the industry one is working within.
 Additionally, automation should be a means by which we can easily create multiple reports at once, reducing or entirely eliminating the need for tedious adjustments to our code along the way.

-To view my project, please visit the following link:
-I'm deeply sorry for this mediocre result, but I look forward to putting together a strong final project in a few weeks' time.
+To view my project, please visit [this link](https://cmheubus.github.io/Project-2/) I'm deeply sorry for this mediocre result, but I look forward to putting together a strong final project in a few weeks' time.